betterinformatics/inf4-hci-2/_timeline/banking.md

 #### Visiting Students (One Semester Only)

 Visits of such a short length offer a limited range of suitable banking solutions.
-It may be worth your time contacting banks directly that will accept your business; Bank of Scotland or Barclay Bank for instance.
+It may be worth your time contacting banks directly that will accept your business; Bank of Scotland or Barclays Bank for instance.

 <a type="button" class="btn btn-default" href="http://www.ed.ac.uk/students/new-students/money/banking">
 Further Information on UK Banking